-Apart from $1 and $2 coins (loonies and toonies), quarters, nickels, dimes and pennies are much the same size and weight as American coins, with one crucial difference: Canadian coins are magnetic, U.S. are not, so U.S coins will not work in Canadian machines.
+Apart from $1 and $2 coins (loonies and toonies), quarters, nickels, and dimes are much the same size and weight as American coins, with one crucial difference: Canadian coins are magnetic, U.S. are not, so U.S coins will not work in Canadian machines.
 Usually clerks will offer to help if someone is having difficulty.
 The bills are clearly marked and come in different colours so it is fairly easy to use the Canadian system.
 (Pennies are no longer in circulation and will be rejected by most businesses as "worthless").

 Visitors often comment on Canadians' politeness.
 In part it is a result of Canada's British heritage, but it may surprise visitors when Canadians will say "please" and "thank you" readily, and apologize for bumping into someone (or being bumped into by someone) on the sidewalk.
 (Do be aware, however, that when a Canadian says "sorry" to you, it may mean that they are apologizing, or it may mean that you have just done something to offend them).
 Canadians are by nature more reserved and quieter than American neighbours, but no less warm or helpful.
 Do not hesitate to ask for directions or help in situations as Canadians are more than willing to give assistance as long as you are polite.

 Climate, geography and language can vary tremendously from one area of Canada to another and recognizing each province or region as distinctive, will be much appreciated - particularly in Quebec, where French is the primary language.